Grena-verifier/Grena-verifier-dockerised/README.md

 ## Cleaning Up

-To all resources created by Docker, run `cleanup.sh` with root privileges:
+To remove all resources created by Docker, run `cleanup.sh` with root privileges:

 ```bash
 sudo bash cleanup.sh